|Guide||♦||26 Triplogs||0 Topics|

-From the trail head, go past the signs and begin to work your way into the canyon.
-The desert landscape will quickly block the resort from view, making the hike feel much more isolated than it really is.
-You will soon pass the first of several informative signs placed along the trail that highlight some of the native flora and fauna.
+From the trailhead, go past the signs and begin to work your way into the canyon.
+The desert landscape will quickly block the resort from view, making the hike feel much more isolated than reality.
+You will soon pass the first of several informative signs placed along the trail highlighting some of the native flora and fauna.

-The trail will follow a wash for the first quarter mile before it begins to work its way up the hillside.
-The climb is actually rather pleasant and is just enough to get your blood pumping.
-Soon the trail reaches the top of a ridge, where it provides some less than amazing views of Tucson.
+The trail will follow a wash for the first quarter-mile before it begins to work its way up the hillside.
+The climb is rather pleasant and is just enough to get your blood pumping.
+Soon the trail reaches the top of a ridge, providing some less than impressive views of Tucson.

-From the ridge, the trail now turns south and continues its gradual climb for another hundred yards until it tops out.
-The trail will now begin to switchback down the hillside, but be careful here as there is a small use path that leads off trail and can be confused with the main trail.
-After working your way down the hillside the trail will gradually level out and you will find yourself at the unmarked junction with the Bowen Trail.
-A left turn will lead you back to Starr Pass while a right turn will lead you to Yetman Trail.
+The trail now turns south from the ridge and continues its gradual climb for another hundred yards until it tops out.
+The trail will now begin to switchback down the hillside, but be careful here as there is a small use path that leads off the trail and can be confused with the main trail.
+After working your way down the hillside, the trail will gradually level out, and you will find yourself at the unmarked junction with the Bowen Trail.
+A left turn will lead you back to Starr Pass, while a right turn will lead you to Yetman Trail.

 Check out the Official Route and Triplogs.